Fe4528/STI-eLMS-session-saver/README.md

 ![acc config page](https://ironworks.neocities.org/assets/elms-usage4.png)

-Now when you are logged out of eLMS again, you can open the extension popup, and press "Auto Log-in" to automatically login on your account, without having to use 2FA (2 factor authentication)
+Now when you are logged out of eLMS again, you can open the extension popup, press "Auto Log-in" and refresh the page to automatically login on your account, without having to use 2FA (2 factor authentication)

 ![image1](https://ironworks.neocities.org/assets/elms-usage5.png)